 Step 1: Wash your window with the strip applicator

-Helpful tip: Remember to vacuum your window screen before you start to apply your cleaning solution.
-Make sure you have the right vacuum cleaner for the job.
+Ultimate Guide Bonus Tip: Remember to vacuum your window screen before you start to apply your cleaning solution.
+Also, make sure you have the right vacuum cleaner for the job.

-Mix up your cleaning solution; the fewer soap suds, the better, so put only a drop of detergent into a bucket (2 gallons or so) of warm water.
+Mix up your cleaning solution; the fewer soap suds, the better.
+Put only a drop of detergent into a bucket (2 gallons or so) of warm water.

-Spread the water evenly and try not to over soak the window to protect your woodwork and remember to use your rag if you need it.
+Then you’ll want to spread the water evenly; try not to over soak the window to protect your woodwork.
+Remember to use your rag if you need it.